MauriLoi/Python-Marketing-Project/README.md

     3.2	Correlation

     3.3	Euclidean Distance

 4. Data Exploration

     4.1	Histograms

     4.2	Scatter Plot

 5. Data Modelling

     5.1	Logistic Regression Model

 6. Discussion and reflection of the work

+    6.1 Discussion and reflection of the work